 - Does it have the expected conversion rate?
 Why or why not?

-The way the local audiences use your website will be important feedback to you as you promote it with international SEO and marketing.
+The way the local audiences use your website in local languages will be important feedback to you as you promote it with international SEO and marketing.

 If the budget is available, you may choose to work with a local marketing company to build local links and optimize your articles for the keywords that are driving the most traffic.